How to Check Car Oil

 Turn to Tanner Nissan For Your Auto Service Needs

 Now that you know how to check car oil, read our other helpful maintenance features that include how often to get an oil change and vehicle services to get in the fall.
 To help you save on the maintenance you need, we offer plenty of service and parts specials.
 Contact us today if you have any questions, or to schedule an appointment near Grand Rapids and Pine River!
-We’d love to help you learn about maintenance, how to sanitize your car, how to wash a car, and Nissan Intelligent Mobility, and how to check your coolant level.
+We’d love to help you learn about maintenance, how to sanitize your car, how to wash a car, Nissan Intelligent Mobility, and how to check your coolant level.